yunongcao/web_no_intro/README.md

 * Removed dependencies for Angular.js, Jquery, Heatmap.js, Wifimapping Api
 * Increased the height of map
 * Added static colorbar legend under the map
+* Map in the first page

 * * *

 ### Need to do:
-* Try to replace header image with actual map in the page top
 * Preload heatmap for NYU
-* Correct the footer